wpxqw/mwqc/docs/README.md

   - Open "Product Edit" page in back-end, scroll down to data panels and then switch to "Catalog and/or Inquiry" data panel.
   - Same settings as at global level.

-**Note**, External products can not be added to inquiry cart.
+**Note:** External products can not be added to inquiry cart.
 That's why both global and product level "Inquiry Button" settings will be ignored for them.

 - **Add inquiry form to inquiry cart page**
   - Create form with any form plugin (Contact Form 7, Gravity Forms, etc.)